From 13 to 15 March 2026

 The Chinese Grand Prix at the Shanghai International Circuit has been a staple on the Formula 1 calendar since 2004.
 Unfortunately, it was canceled in 2020 because of the COVID-19 pandemic.
-But now, after a four-year hiatus, the race track resembling the Chinese character ‘shang’ is set to make a comeback in 2024 as the fifth race of the season.
+But now, after a four-year hiatus, the racetrack resembling the Chinese character ‘shang’ is set to make a comeback in 2025 as the fifth race of the season.

 The Shanghai International Circuit, crafted by famous track designer Hermann Tilke, offers a unique blend of high-speed and low-speed corners.
 The history of the race has been filled with excitement and unexpected events, including a memorable incident in 2007 when Lewis Hamilton found himself trapped at the entrance to the pit lane.